adammurdoch/model-experiments/README.md

 ```

 Selectors would be applied in a fixed order, and this might also be enforced in the grammar so that this is more explicit.

+It would be an error to use a selector that does not match anything.

 Here is the same library with conventions applied: